Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Abuse of Markov's Inequality for Non-monotone Submodular Optimization Problems

 \section{Abuse of Markov's Inequality for Non-monotone Submodular Optimization Problems}

-\cite{quinzan2021adaptive} recently studied the problem of non-monotone submodular maximization subject to a $k$-system constraint.
+\shortcite{quinzan2021adaptive} recently studied the problem of non-monotone submodular maximization subject to a $k$-system constraint.
 However, their analysis contains flaws, as explained below.
-In the proof of \cite[Lemma 7]{quinzan2021adaptive} (see page 13 in Appendix of their full version at arXiv:2102.06486v1), the following claim is incorrect:
+In the proof of \shortcite[Lemma 7]{quinzan2021adaptive} (see page 13 in Appendix of their full version at arXiv:2102.06486v1), the following claim is incorrect:

 The issue arises because $f(a_i\mid\{a_1,\dotsc,a_{i-1}\})$ can be negative since $f(\cdot)$ is non-monotone, which violates the non-negative requirement of Markov’s inequality.